AuthorityFX/afx-nuke-plugins/README.md

 * Write documentation
 * Create youtube videos for suggested usage and tips
-* Add expand border bbox option to afx_glow
 * Finish writing cufft implementation for afx_glow
-* Update AFXChromaKey to use non-convex hull and kdtree search
+* Update AFXChromaKey to use non-convex hull
-* Polish cmake
-* Improve mlaa algorithm
 * Make icons for plugins
-* Add MacOS support to CMakeLists.txt

 If you like these plugins, help me make them better.
 Help me write more!